 Sine Monitor Analysis Response (SMART) Tool

-The Sine Monitor Analysis Response (SMART) Tool is a powerful software utility available with new APEX SL control/analysis workstations.
+The Sine Monitor Analysis Response (SMART) Tool is a powerful software utility available with all new APEX SL and APEX PRO Control/Analysis workstations.
 The SMART Tool not only provides the standard capabilities of a stand-alone sinusoidal oscillator, but also provides measurement and spectrum displays of the resulting vibration when driving the shaker.
 These features are extremely useful in establishing system confidence checks of the complete vibration test system, performing fixture and test specimen vibration surveys, troubleshooting system faults, and aiding in preventive maintenance.

 Vibration System Confidence Check